OHDSI/Capr/cran-comments.md

 ## R CMD check results

-This is a new release.
+This is a resubmission of an new cran package.

 One NOTE is expected.
+One package that enhances Capr is not on CRAN.

+A couple examples are wrapped in \dontrun because they rely on an external data source to work correctly.

 RCMD check passed on the following platforms with 0 errors, 0 warnings, and 0 notes